Crash Story File: The “Alien” Artifact with Metric Dimensions

 @ddeanjohnson on Twitter

 You are in the Crash Story Files, a series of investigative reports examining claims that a UFO crashed and was recovered near San Antonio, New Mexico, in August 1945.
 To go back to the Crash Story hub story and index, click here.
+For the most recent article summarizing the implosion of the Trinity UFO-crash hoax, click here.

-There seems to be nothing unusual about the metal which presents us with a problem.” – Paola Harris MUFON UFO Journal, June 2016 (p.
+There seems to be nothing unusual about the metal which presents us with a problem.” – Paola Harris, MUFON UFO Journal, June 2016 (p.
 12).

 What kind of interplanetary spacecraft would contain a device made of a common, human industrial alloy, without brand identification, manufactured to precise metric dimensions (30 cm long by 9 cm high) and metric diameters for all the holes? – Jacques Vallee, Trinity: The Best-Kept Secret (Second Edition, August 2022, page 306).